Daremonic/payswitch-docs/payswitcher-cloud/integration-guide/web/error-codes.md

 ## Error codes

-The following table lists client error codes that the Hyperswitch SDK returns to your website for graceful handling.
+The following table lists client error codes that the PaySwitcher SDK returns to your website for graceful handling.

 | Error Type               | Error Message                                   |
 | ------------------------ | ----------------------------------------------- |